Georgly/3d-curves/README.md

 5. Sort the second container in the ascending order of circles’ radii.
 That is, the first element has the smallest radius, the last - the greatest.
 6. Compute the total sum of radii of all curves in the second container.
-(*) Additional optional requirements:
-7. Split implementation into a library of curves (.dll or .so) and executable which uses API of this library.

 Curve definitions:
 - All curves are parametrically defined, i.e. a point is calculated using some C(t) formula.